trxcllnt/ubuntu-setup/README.md

+# Deprecation notice

+Deprecating this repo in favor of instructions for creating a [custom Xubuntu ISO](https://github.com/trxcllnt/custom-xubuntu-iso).

 My setup scripts to bootstrap a new [Xubuntu 20.04](https://xubuntu.org/) install, making it look and feel a bit more like MacOS.

 ![Xubuntu 20.04 Screenshot](https://media.githubusercontent.com/media/trxcllnt/ubuntu-setup/master/images/screenshot.png)